Brighton, Michigan: Education

-Brighton Area Schools has 2 middle schools-Scranton and Maltby, a high school, and a few elementary schools.
-There is 1 private high school, Livingston Christian High School, and a middle school (same name).
-There is three private elementary and middle schools: Cornerstone Church And School, Holy Sprit Academy, and Shepheard of the Lakes Lutheran School.
+Brighton Area Schools has two middle schools—Scranton and Maltby—a high school, and four elementary schools.
+There are about 500 people per graduating class.
+There is one private high school, Livingston Christian High School.
+There are four private elementary and middle schools: Cornerstone Church And School, Holy Sprit Academy, and Shepherd of the Lakes Lutheran School.
+There are two charter Schools, Charyl Stockwell Academy Middle School and Charyl Stockwell Preparatory Academy High School (the elementary school is in nearby Hartland, Michigan).